etherealxx/batchlinks-webui/README.md

 For Windows, run the sdless-windows.bat.
 Make sure you have `python3` and `gradio` package version 3.16.2 or above.
 It won't use venv.

 This one for MacOS.
 Tested on Mojave.
+Create a shell script and give execute access to it.
 ```
 #!/usr/bin/env bash
 pip3 show virtualenv >/dev/null || pip3 install virtualenv